Minecrell/TerminalConsoleAppender/README.md

     net.minecrell:terminalconsoleappender:1.0.0
     ```

-    You also need one of the native terminal implementations of JLine 3 for the full set of features.
-I recommend using
+    JLine 3 provides different native terminal implementations that are required for Windows support and extend the terminal
-    `terminal-jna`:
+    with some advanced features on Linux.
+I recommend using the JNA implementation:

     ```
     org.jline:jline-terminal-jna:3.3.1